-Sort of like a healthy version of fish and chips – this dish tops rockfish with a thin layer of crispy potatoes.
+Sort of like a healthy recipe of fish and chips – this dish tops rockfish with a thin layer of crispy potatoes.

 This dish does really require a mandolin.
 You can certainly try to very carefully slice the potatoes thinly but honestly, the mandolin creates paper thin slices in seconds without needing perfect knife skills.
 A mandolin is a GREAT investment.